 In this section we will show that the first order error correction in the CLT rule improves the convergence by one order with respect to the non-corrected LT rule.
-More precisely, we will prove this result for a slightly modified version of CLT, obtained by adapting the quadrature cells, which we denote as CLT.
-The relationship between the original and the modified version will be revisited in Section 7.
+More precisely, we will prove this result for a slightly modified version of CLT, obtained by adapting the quadrature cells, which we denote as CLT\.
+Intuitively, we construct the modified version of CLT as follows: We look at all cells where the gradient of the trimming function is "almost" horizontal or vertical, for some point.